Download your FREE information guide

 The risk of experiencing any vision loss as a result of Laser Eye Surgery is extremely low.

-Technically, Laser Eye Surgery does carry an exceedingly small risk of blindness; however, this is lower than the risk associated with wearing monthly contact lenses for one year.
-Despite such an event being extremely unlikely, it is important to be aware of all the risks and side effects associated with Laser Eye Surgery.
-Find out more in our guide to Laser Eye Surgery Risks.
+Technically speaking, there is an exceedingly small risk of blindness as a result of Laser Eye Surgery; however, this is lower than the risk associated with wearing monthly contact lenses for one year.
+While such an event is extremely unlikely, your chosen clinic should always inform you of the risks of your procedure.
+Find out more about the potential risks and complications of Laser Eye Surgery.

 When can I get back to work after Laser Eye Surgery?